airswap/airswap-protocols/protocols/swap/MIGRATION.md

 ```
 struct Signature {
-  address signer;       // Address of the wallet used to sign
+  address signatory;    // Address of the wallet used to sign
   uint8 v;              // `v` value of an ECDSA signature
   bytes32 r;            // `r` value of an ECDSA signature
   bytes32 s;            // `s` value of an ECDSA signature